All About Braces Care

 Is It Normal to Feel Soreness with Braces?

 It’s normal to feel some soreness when braces are first placed.
-Teeth may feel tender to biting pressure for 3–5 days, and lips, cheeks, and tongue can be irritated for a week or two.
+Teeth may be tender to biting pressure for 3–5 days, and the lips, cheeks, and tongue can be irritated for a week or two as your mouth adjusts.

 Loosening of Teeth